Path-dependent equations and viscosity solutions in infinite dimension: Notation

 $\mathcal{H}_\mathcal{P}^p(E)$, when endowed with the norm $|\cdot|_{\mathcal{H}_\mathcal{P}^p(E)}$ defined above, is a Banach space. \end{enumerate} When $E=\R$, we drop $\R$ and simply write $L_{\cal{P}}^0, \ L_{\cal{P}}^p, \ \mathcal{H}_\mathcal{P}^0$, and $\mathcal{H}_\mathcal{P}^p$. \end{Definition}

 \begin{Remark} In the present paper, as it is usually done in the literature on infinite-dimensional second order PDEs (see, e.g., \cite{DPZ92, S94}), we distinguish between the probability space $(\Omega,\Fc,\P)$, whose generic element is $\omega$, and the path space $\mathbb W$, whose generic element is $\mathbf{x}$.
 Instead, in \cite{EkrenKellerTouziZhang}, the authors identify these two spaces (up to the translation of the initial point), taking as probability space the canonical space $\{\mathbf x\in \mathbb W\colon \mathbf x_0=0\}$ and calling $\omega$ its generic element.
-Our setting, for equations \eqref{PPDE-intro} (treated up to Section \ref{sec:markov} included), can be rephrased in the setting of \cite{EkrenKellerTouziZhang} by taking as probability space $(\mathbb W, \mathcal{B}(\mathbb W), \mathbb{P}^X)$, where $\mathcal{B}(\mathbb W)$ is the $\sigma$-algebra of Borel subsets of $\mathbb W$ and $\P^X$ is the law of the process $X$ that we shall define in the next section as mild solution of a path-dependent SDE.
-Our setting, for semilinear equations (treated in Section \ref{S:Extension}), can be rephrased in the setting of \cite{EkrenKellerTouziZhang}, instead of a singular probability measure $\P^X$, a family of probability measure $\P^{X,a}$ varying with a control $a$. \end{Remark}
+For equations \eqref{PPDE-intro} (treated up to Section \ref{sec:markov} included), { our setting} can be rephrased in the setting of \cite{EkrenKellerTouziZhang} by taking as probability space $(\mathbb W, \mathcal{B}(\mathbb W), \mathbb{P}^X)$, where $\mathcal{B}(\mathbb W)$ is the $\sigma$-algebra of Borel subsets of $\mathbb W$ and $\P^X$ is the law of the process $X$ that we shall define in the next section as mild solution of a path-dependent SDE. { For the equations treated in Section \ref{S:Extension}, our setting can be rephrased in the setting of \cite{EkrenKellerTouziZhang} by considering the family of probability measure $\P^{X,\mathbf{a}}$, the laws of the controlled process $X$ when $\mathbf{a}$ ranges over the set of control processes.} \end{Remark}